civilservicelgbt/civilservicelgbt.github.io/_programmes/mentoring/register.md

 ## Before you register

 Before you register, you should read [our guidance documents](https://www.civilservice.lgbt/publication/about-our-mentoring-programme) so you know what to expect on the programme.
+We've also created a series of short [induction videos](/publication/mentoring-induction) to explain how the programme works.

 If the guidance doesn't answer your question, you can also email us at [mentoring@civilservice.lgbt](mailto:mentoring@civilservice.lgbt).